maxdz-gmbh/mdz_ansi/README.md

 ## mdz_ansi Advantages

-**1. Very high portability:** the whole code conforms to ANSI C 89/90 Standard.
+**1. High portability:** the whole code conforms to ANSI C 89/90 Standard.
 Multithreading/asynchronous part is POSIX compatible (under UNIX/Linux).

-**2. Very little dependencies:** basically *mdz_containers* functions are only dependend on standard C-library memory-management/access functions.
+**2. Little dependencies:** basically *mdz_containers* functions are only dependend on standard C-library memory-management/access functions.
 Multithreading part is dependend on POSIX *pthreads* API (under UNIX/Linux) and old process control/synchronization API (from Windows 2000).
 It means you can use library in your code withouth any further dependencies except standard plattform libraries/APIs.

-**3. Very fast:** comparison tables for *mdz_ansi_find()*, *mdz_ansi_firstOf()* are here [Performance Comparison](#performance-comparison).
+**3. Fast:** comparison tables for *mdz_ansi_find()*, *mdz_ansi_firstOf()* are here [Performance Comparison](#performance-comparison).
 There will be more tables/info later.

 **4. Flexibilty:** nearly all functions contain "left position" and "right position" parameters, to limit processed area from left and right.
 "ANSI" string contains more functions than according *STL*, *boost* or *glib* analogs have.